 On the other hand, if all those fans of your FB page are those who naturally like your product or service, then it would be easier to create another ad campaign with the same traits and interests but in a different area.
 Your FB ads will get better results.

-So next time you invite all friends to like a Facebook page, think twice.
+So next time you ask your friends or random people to like your Facebook page, think twice.

 Use This Marketing Strategy Instead